The Beginning

 The Turning Point

-The turning point for me in critical thinking was the pursuit of mechanical engineering.
-I wasnā€™t a prototypical engineer growing up.
-The simple mechanisms I came across in everyday life were a mystery to me and I thought it normal that they would remain that way.
+Engineering was really the turning point for me in critical thinking.
+I wasn’t a typical engineer growing up.
+The simple mechanisms I came across in everyday life were a mystery to me and I thought they’d remain that way.
 I found in my college years that I excelled in math and science, subjects fundamental to robotics engineering.
-At one point I happened to take a course that was hands-on and required me to implement theory Iā€™d learned on a robot I built myself.
+At one point I took a course that was hands-on and required me to implement theory I’d learned on a robot I built myself.
 This was my first introduction to robotics.
 I was amazed by how much I was able to do with so little background.
-After spending some time in a robotics lab, I decided to pursue robotics, but found it wasnā€™t smooth sailing from there.
-The biggest principles in robotic design and function were lost on me.
-When I looked at a mechanism it remained in its crudest form; the details and nuances of its purpose were a mystery.
-I was frustrated but continued to look time and time again, hoping to see beyond the surface.
-I didnā€™t give up and after some time, like a foreign language, words that were just sounds began to have meaning.
-I began to understand them and the power they held when they came together.
+After spending some time in a robotics lab I decided to pursue robotics, but it wasn’t smooth sailing from there.
+Certain principles in robotic design were still lost on me.
+Mechanisms I looked at were crude in form; the details and nuances of their purpose were a mystery.
+I was frustrated but looked over and over again, hoping to see beyond the surface.
+After some time, like a foreign language, words that were just sounds began to have meaning.
+I started to understand them and the power they held when they came together.
 I learned to be observant, pay attention to detail, and that the simplest components can play incredibly important roles in the overall function of a mechanism.
-Looking back, I often say robotics engineering allowed me to see the world in a way I never thought possible.
-It has given me incredible insight; ā€œfigurative glassesā€ to help me see just like my physical ones do.
+Looking back, robotics engineering allowed me to see the world in a way I never thought possible.
+It has given me incredible insight: “figurative glasses” to help me see just like my physical ones do.

 The Future

-Iā€™m interested in the intersection of policy and tech; specifically, how AI will come to shape our world.
+I’m interested in the intersection of policy and tech; specifically how AI will come to shape our world.
 My blog posts will mainly focus on topics surrounding these issues.

 My Interests

-Iā€™m a lifelong learner, I might consider learning together with people ā€œquality time.ā€ I love comedy, poetry, and basketball.
-Iā€™d love to get into some DIY projects if I ever have timeā€¦Does this website count? šŸ˜Ž
+I love comedy, poetry, and basketball.
+I’d love to get into some DIY projects if I ever have time…Does this website count? 😎